-Each semester Intramural Sports offers programming which aims to introduce the campus community to adaptive sports.
-All are encouraged to participate.
+Intramural Sports offers one adaptive recreation activity per semester, such as seated volleyball, goalball, and blindfold bocce ball.
+This "Learn to Play" programming aims to introduce the campus community to adaptive sports and all are encouraged to participate.
 A schedule of current offerings is available here.

 All participants are permitted to play under the gender they identify as.